-Valentine’s Day alone saw over $20 billion in sales in 2019.
-That number is expected to be even larger in 2020.
+Valentine’s Day alone saw over $27 billion in sales in 2020.
+That number is expected to be a little less in 2021 but will still be a significant increase from the past several years.
 With such a big day of spending, you can be assured that retailers will be spending a lot of time and money planning for the lead up to the holiday.
 It’s important you do the same to make sure that you get a piece of the pie, too.

 2. Give Shoppers Ideas

 Shopping for gifts is stressful!
 It’s not easy to find the perfect item for a friend, family member, or partner.
 Consumers appreciate it when stores help them out a bit with some great gift ideas.

 Put together bundled deals or pre-packaged gift sets that offer shoppers a sigh of relief during the shopping experience.
 After all, as the retailer, you’re the expert.

 For the particularly uninspired, gift cards are still an option!
 Retailers should offer and promote gift cards year round.
 They provide several critical benefits for business including word of mouth marketing, passive branded marketing, increased average transaction, and they attract new customers.

 Around holidays, they’ll be in even higher demand.
 Create a few nice designs and place them in conspicuous areas around your store to remind shoppers that they’re an option.
 Add a few racks of gift cards near your checkout area for last-minute or impulse purchases.

 4. Offer a Gift or Raffle Ticket With Purchases

 Shoppers love free stuff.
 It will increase your store’s foot traffic and, if you offer free items and a raffle ticket with a purchase, will also boost your sales.